mcrrobinson/chatgpt-text-helper/README.md

 - Make sure you've loaded the extension in `chrome://extensions/`
 - Try refreshing the webpage

-## License
+## Licence

-MIT License - feel free to modify and use as you wish!
+MIT Licence - feel free to modify and use as you wish!